What’s Poaching in Cooking? Explained Simply

 Another method is sous-vide poaching, where food is sealed in a bag before being submerged.
 This preserves all flavors, vitamins, and minerals without any exchange with the water. (thus losing the interest of poaching)

 If you're looking to try a recipe, I've created this poached leek starter.
-I love cooking it to add some veggies to a main course that might need more.
+I love cooking it to complete a main course with some extra veggies.

 Poaching fruits